jaystack/repatch/README.md

 store.dispatch(state => ({ ...state, counter: state.counter + 1 }));
 ```

-**In this terminology action is a function that returns a reducer:**
+**In this terminology, an action is a function that returns a reducer:**

 ```javascript
 const increment = amount => state => ({